priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "Really good ice cream that was a mix of everything on the menu"
     accommodation:
       name: "Renaissance Ahmedabad Hotel"
+      location: "Renaissance Ahmedabad Hotel"
+      rating: 3
-      notes: "Comfortable and clean rooms.
+      review: "Comfortable and clean rooms.
 Executive lounge if you are working.
 Some service from staff was great, other was just sub-par"
+    places_to_eat:
+      - name: "Swati Snacks"
+        location: "Swati Snacks, Law college garden, Ahmedabad"
+        comment: "Fantastic assortment of local delicacies.
+Also Asharfi ice cream truck across the street"
+    additional_considerations: "Start drive early and try to beat the traffic.
+Switching to NE4 from Bharuch is recommended"

   - day: 6
     title: "Splash, Screen & Sabarmati – A Hot Day in Colorful Ahmedabad"